Support Autistic Pupils Better By Understanding Their Autism

 Many individuals also have medical or cognitive conditions that affect their ability to communicate conventionally.
 There are a range of communication forms currently in common usage, and many new forms of augmentative and alternative communication have become commonplace due to advances in technology.
 We feel that focusing on the traditional areas of reading, writing, speaking and listening limited the identification of communication skills and therefore opted for the terms recorded receptive communication, recorded expressive communication, spontaneous expressive communication, and spontaneous receptive communication (respectively).

 Within our profiling tool we look at the co-operation to connect with people and abide by agreed standards of behaviour.
-Individuals with autism may have difficulties applying social conventions, forming and sustaining relationships, social anxiety, and/or understanding the needs of others.
+Autistic individuals may have difficulties applying social conventions, forming and sustaining relationships, social anxiety, and/or understanding the needs of others.
 Development in this area is observed through the application of new skills relating to the:

 • Undertaking of personal independence activities, such as following self-care routines, e.g. knowing that they need to go to the toilet or cooking himself or herself food because they are hungry.